-They may not move more than one hex, in any direction.

-Units may not move into enemy ZOI.
+These units may not move more than one hex, in any direction and may not move into enemy ZOI.

 However, a unit already in an enemy ZOI at the beginning of his turn may remain in the hex or withdraw one hex.